Goal of Lab 5:

 SECTION II.
 LIQUIDS

-1. Open the file Lab5_Ri_iR.wav.
+1. Open the file Lab5_Leer_Reel.wav.
 Follow the instructions below and fill in Table 5.2 on the acoustic correlates of different liquids.

 A. Formants

-• In Table 5.2, note down the frequency of F1, F2 and F3 for each liquid, as measured around the midpoint of the liquid.
-The midpoint of [ɹ] should be at about 6.25s and the midpoint of [l] should be at about 8.3s.
+• In Table 5.2, note down the frequency of F1, F2 and F3 for each liquid, as measured around the midpoint of the coda liquid.
+(Again, finding a midpoint requires figuring out a start and end point, but it’s hard to find a single place where each liquid coda starts since there’s less of a starting point than a transition zone.
+A good measurement spot for coda [ɹ] should be at about 0.56s and for [l] at about 2.17s.)

-• In Table 5.2, draw lines to indicate the F1, F2 and F3 contours throughout each VL sequence, or describe them in prose.
+• In Table 5.2, draw lines to indicate the F1, F2 and F3 contours throughout each vowel-liquid sequence, or describe them in prose.

 C. Formant transition durations: Onsets vs. Codas

-• Onset: Use [ɹi] [li] for the measurement of onset liquids.
-Measure the duration from the beginning of the Liquid-Vowel transition (where the formants start to move) to the point at which the formants stabilize in the following vowel (see Figure 5.1).
+• Onset: Consider the onset [ɹ] and [l].
+Measure the duration from the beginning of the liquid-vowel transition (where the formants start to move) to the point at which the formants stabilize in the following vowel.
+That is, the transition zone will be a region where at least one formant looks very diagonal rather than basically horizontal (see Figure 5.1 for an example).
 Note down your measurement in Table 5.2.

-• Coda: Use [iɹ] [il] for the measurement of coda liquids.
-Measure the duration between the beginning of the V-L transition (where the formants start to move) to the point at which the formants stabilize in the following liquid (see Figure 5.2).
+• Coda: Use the coda [ɹ] and [l] for these measurements.
+Measure the duration between the beginning of the vowel-liquid transition (where the formants start to move) to the point at which the formants stabilize in the following liquid - again, where one or more formants looks strikingly diagonal rather than basically horizontal (see Figure 5.2).
 Note down your measurement in Table 5.2.

 LAB 5 REPORT